basinilya/_dump/README.txt

 	}

 Usage notes:
-- All FTP modifications after successful workflow start should be retried multiple times
 - Do not rename files on server to lock them to not add additional overhead in optimistic scenario
+- If deleting a remote FTP file fails (for any reason), it is up to the user to prevent repeated download.
+  I recommend using local file suffixes for incomplete download

 Implementation requirements:

-- The multithreaded FTP file downloader should be implemented as an utility class
+- The multithreaded executor should be implemented as an utility class
+- The FTP downloader part should be optional
 - The class should download simultaneously from different servers and folders on one server
+- The class should ask the user for files to process, at least once (at the beginning)
+- While current tasks are processing, job should periodically ask the user for new files to process
+- Job should exit, if all tasks finished (before next periodic check)

+- If a user tries to submit a task with a key that is already running, it should be rejected (This may happen when periodic refresh runs and the previous task haven't yet deleted the file on server)

 - FTP connections should be reused to avoid reconnect delays
 - When reusing, clients should not send same CWD verb to server